GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 <!-- tabs:start -->
 <!-- tab:2 HX711 -->
 Use the appropriate scales-calibration task to upload to the STM32 and copy scales-calibrate TFT onto a microSD card to flash the Nextion.
 You should see this show up on the screen (with numbers).
-If there are no numbers your Screen-Blackpill connection is likely bad.
+If there are no numbers your screen-STM32 connection is likely bad or an incorrect task was flashed.

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/117388662/257109779-2888a68b-7131-4243-824b-c43cc3ac4b8c.png">